 Visiting Rhodes is like stepping in and out of a time machine.
 The city's Old Town is one of the best-preserved medieval cities in Europe.
 Stepping beyond the double walls and moat, you'll feel as though you've been transported back to ancient times.
 Stroll down the Street of the Knights, visit the Palace of the Grand Master, and see the remains of the Temple of Aphrodite.

-Then, travel back to modern day and visit Rhodes’ New Town, where cobblestoned streets are lined with designer boutiques and tourists gather at waterfront bistros and bars.
+Then, travel back to modern times and visit Rhodes' New Town.
+Here, cobblestoned streets are lined with designer boutiques, and waterfront bistros and bars are ready to quench your thirst and satisfy your hunger.

-Of all the travel destinations in the world, few are as universally appealing as Greece, and there’s no better way to experience it than on a cruise.
+Of all the travel destinations in the world, few are as universally appealing as Greece, and there's no better way to experience this magical country than on a cruise.
 Are you ready to immerse yourself in the culture, history, and beauty of the Greek Isles?
-Join us on country-intensive voyages in 2018 or 2019, or browse all Greek Isles voyages here.
+Start planning by viewing our upcoming sailings to Greece today.

 Other Blogs You May Like...